-After graduating from the Fitchberg Normal School in 1921, O’Leary worked as a teacher for a while before moving to New York to work in retail.
+Lydia was one of six children born to Henry and Hannah O’Leary in Bedford, Massachusetts in 1900.
+After attending high school she enrolled at the Fitchberg Normal School for Teachers, graduating from there in 1921.
+She then worked as a teacher for two years before moving to New York to work in retail.
 Unfortunately, according to legend, her attempts to get a sales job in any of the city’s department stores were rebuffed by job interviewers, who thought her facial disfigurement made her unsuitable for work with the general public.

-Exactly how she came to use make-up to cover her birthmark is open to question.
+Exactly how she came to use make-up to cover her birthmark is an open question.
 One story suggests she got the idea while working as a placard painter, a job she took up after failing to get work as a sales assistant.
 According to this tale, after fixing a mistake by overpainting it, O’Leary wondered if she could cover her birthmark in the same way.
-Although the account may be a quaint fiction, it gets some support from the fact that the original Covermark was developed as a lotion and applied with a brush.
-However, given that make-up was widely available in New York in the 1920s, it seems extremely unlikely that O’Leary did not first try covering her skin blemish with cosmetics, and only moved on to making something of her own after discovering that nothing suited her particular needs.
+The account may be a quaint fiction but it gets some support from the fact that the original Covermark was developed as a lotion and applied with a brush.
+However, given that make-up was widely available in New York in the 1920s, it seems extremely unlikely that O’Leary did not first try covering her skin blemish with make-up or greasepaint, and only moved on to making something of her own after discovering that nothing suited her particular needs.

 The product O’Leary formulated – with the help of a chemist – was not without precedent.
-It has similarities to Wet White – a white body and face paint used in the theatre that was also popular for whitening the neck, arm and hands in the nineteenth century – and Calamine Lotion, a widely used medicinal.
+It had similarities with Wet White – a white body and face paint used in the theatre that was also popular for whitening the neck, arm and hands in the nineteenth century – and Calamine Lotion, a widely used medicinal.

 The proportion of the ingredients and the manner of compounding the same are preferably as follows: I take 2041 grams of the zinc powder (U.S.P.), or it may be zinc powder in some other form, as silicate of zinc (calamine); 720 cubic centimeters of distilled water and 300 cubic centimeters of glycerine and mix them thoroughly together for about ten minutes in a mortar with a pestle.

 The base mixture described above is white but by adding pigments O’Leary could create a range of colours to match different skin tones.
-However, given the shades she developed, it is clear that she only had people with lighter skins in mind.
-Her shades reflect common powder shades around at the time.
+Given the shades she developed, it seems clear that she only had people with lighter skins in mind.

 Flesh: Very Pale—Use only on unexposed parts of the body and for evening wear.